-\ The scheduled body discount rate was also used for employers whose liabilities will be subsumed after exit by a scheduled body.
+^{} The scheduled and subsumption body discount rate was used for scheduled bodies and other employers whose liabilities will be subsumed after exit by a scheduled body

 The assets were valued at market value.

 Further details of the assumptions adopted for the valuation, including the demographic assumptions, are set out in the actuarial valuation report.